input-output-hk/iogx/doc/options.md

 This is the most important option as it will determine your flake outputs.

-The function receives an attrset and must return a list of attrsets.
+`outputs` receives an attrset and must return a list of attrsets.

 The returned attrsets are recursively merged top-to-bottom.